 VALERIE ORTH: ELECTRO ALT-POP SINGER, SONGWRITER, PRODUCER, & FEMINIST

 Amidst the madness of today, when nothing is certain and we struggle to find hope for the future, we need artists like electro alt-pop songwriter/guitarist/producer Valerie Orth.
 She writes with a strong sense of self and a fierce feminist perspective, telling stories about alienated humanity and visions of a better tomorrow.
-Her new album, Rabbit Hole (released Dec 4, 2020) couldn’t be more timely.
+Her most recent album, Rabbit Hole (released Dec 4, 2020), couldn’t be more timely.

 In the title track and throughout the Rabbit Hole, Orth says she’s taking on “how deeply social media, filters, and photoshop impact humans’ interactions with each other, with reality, and with the natural world.
 And while technology has allowed us to have a voice whenever and wherever, most of us have become dependent on it for a sense of worth.
 And we can’t seem to turn away from these forces that direct us how to think, live, and even love.”

 Rabbit Hole’s prescient message serves as an anthem for the current state of the world.
 Orth’s pointed analysis about contemporary social and racial issues helps to chip away at the confusion we’re all swimming in, and provides rare hope in a time of great despair.